CodeUnit10X/lora_basics_modem_ports/Readme.md

 # Building:

 I build on Arch Linux but you should have no problems on most Linux Distros, you'll need at minimum cmake, and the build environment for your distro (build-essentials etc), as well as pico-sdk v2.0 if your going to build the pico versions.

 **only the sx1262 radio is supported, I have no other radios**

 **set your region correctly for your country, in the top level CMakeLists.txt i.e. -DRADIO_REGION=US_915**

-You configure the target board via the following:
+**make sure you have the appropriate frequencies for your region as well, if you using ping_pong example**

+There are essentially two supported HATs and a Standalone board with integrated RP2040 and sx1262.
+The pico hats will work with either version of PICO but you must configure the system correctly for your board.
+This is done by setting the cmake variable below:

 PLATFORM_BOARD [ PICO | PICO2 | RP2040_LORA | LINUX ]

 ## Build for PICO/PICO2 and RP2040_LORA

-I you have one of the above PICO/PICO2 Hats or the newer RP2040_LORA you just should need to install the PICO SDK V2.0 and the following:
+I you have one of the above Waveshare PICO/PICO2 Hats or the newer RP2040_LORA you just should need to install the PICO SDK V2.0 and do the following the following:

 <ol>
 	<li>mkdir build_pico2 && cd build_pico2</li>
-	<li>cmake -DPLATFORM_BOARD="PICO" -DPICO_SDK_PATH=/usr/share/pico-sdk -DRADIO_REGION=US_915 -DCMAKE_BUILD_TYPE=Release -DBUILD_EXAMPLES=ON ..</li>
+	<li>cmake -DPLATFORM_BOARD="PICO2" -DPICO_SDK_PATH=/usr/share/pico-sdk -DRADIO_REGION=US_915 -DCMAKE_BUILD_TYPE=Release -DBUILD_EXAMPLES=ON ..</li>
 	<li>make -j 24</li>
 </ol>

 ## Build for LINUX

 If you have the GNSS LORA HAT, and RPI (Zero 2W, 3, 4B, etc)  you can build for your Linux Environment.
 You can build it standalone or in the context of buildroot.
 If you have a RPI Zero 2W I have a buildroot configuration already setup (see below).
 The LINUX Platform is a purely userspace implementation.

-**Note:  Lora Basics Modem kinda expects a flash device for storing LoRa context and other stuff, in this Linux example we dummy up flash with a file backed mmap.
+**Note:  Lora Basics Modem expects a flash device for storing LoRa context and other stuff, in this Linux example we dummy up flash with a mapped file.
 So there is just a file flash.bin that gets created.
 It will persist but you can nuke it if you want to clear things out.**

-### Basic Standalone build
+### Basic Standalone build (Crosscompile)

-**Note:   I've only crosscompiled, so didnt add support for building directly on a rpi.**

 Pre-reqs:
-- cmake
+- cmake 3.22
 - gcc 14
 - libgpiod-dev 1.6.x
-- Kernel configured with UIO and uio_pdrv_genirq
+- Kernel configured with UIO and uio_pdrv_genirq, spidev

 <ol>
 	<li>mkdir build_linux && cd build_linux</li>
 	<li>cmake -DPLATFORM_BOARD=LINUX -DRADIO_REGION=US_915 -DCMAKE_TOOLCHAIN_FILE=path/to/your/toolchain.cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_EXAMPLES=ON ..</li>
 	<li>make -j 24</li>
 </ol>

+### Buildroot Image

 For a complete Buildroot configuration to support this with the Waveshare Raspberry Pi GNSS_HAT on a Pi Zero 2W see: